TRANSLATE -- A Monte Carlo Simulation of Electron Transport in Liquid Argon: Studies of Electron Amplification in Argon

 \texttt{TRANSLATE} allows for the tracking and propagation of secondary electrons induced by ionization.
 This mode of running the simulation, however, adds significant run time due to the large number of electrons to track.
 To calculate the Townsend coefficient and gain amplification factor in the simulation, we instead propagate a single electron, count the individual ionizations this electron induces, and assume exponential binomial growth to estimate the total amplification electrons as $2^{n}$ with $n$ the ionization electrons induced by the initial electron tracked in the simulation.
 The measurement of the Townsend coefficient $\alpha$ in gas and argon is shown in figure~\ref{fig:townsend} compared to data obtained from the \texttt{LxCat} database.
 The Townsend coefficient $\alpha$ is defined as

 with $N$ and $N_0$ the number of ionization electrons after and at the start of their transport, respectively, and $d$ the distance traveled.

 The results show good agreement between experimental data and the simulation, with deviations between the two of order the variance between different datasets from the \texttt{LxCat} database.
-When expressed in units of Townsend (which normalize by the density) the gas and liquid results are consistent owing to the similarity of the cross-section models.
+When expressed in units of Townsend (which normalize by the density) the gas and liquid results are consistent owing to the similarity of the cross section models.
 Expressed in units of absolute electric field this translates to a difference in the onset of multiplication of several orders of magnitude, comparable to the density difference between the two fluids.

 One method for achieving electric fields of the magnitude necessary to induce ionization in liquid is to modify the local geometry near the charge sensors in order to locally induce conditions that lead to charge amplification.
 Tip geometries, such as the ones proposed and tested in Ref.~\cite{bib:larmult01,bib:larmult02,bib:larmult03,bib:larmult04}, can provide such conditions.
 Modeling the behavior of electron swarms in this environment requires the ability to simulate position-dependent electric field conditions.
 This is something that has been incorporated in the \texttt{TRANSLATE} simulation.
 Figure~\ref{fig:tip} shows an example of electron trajectories simulated in a locally varying electric field in the presence of a micron-scale tip.
 Electric field lines converge on the tip, guiding the path of drifting electrons, and causing some to produce secondary ionization electrons.
 This image is presented as an illustration of the flexibility of the simulation package developed.
-The electric field map in the presence of the tip is generated with the \texttt{COMSOL} simulation package, which is then imported in the \texttt{TRANSLATE} software in order to simulate electron propagation.
+The implementation of position-dependent E-fields was achieved by passing as input simulation maps constructed with the \texttt{COMSOL}\textregistered~\cite{bib:COMSOL} simulation package.
+The electic field at any given position $\vec{E}(x,y,z)$ is the computed in \texttt{TRANSLATE} by interpolating between values provided by the input E-field map.
+While microscopic effects due to detector geometry are accounted for in the \texttt{COMSOL}\textregistered simulation, the impact of molecular dynamics induced by the argon medium are not.